how to get rid of period pains

 I guess my grandma is right: God made woman to suffer. 🙁

-But moving beyond this, even in her days and surely long before her, women learnt to ease these pains and associated symptoms with herbs and tricks.
+But moving beyond this, even in her days and surely long before her, women learned to ease these pains and associated symptoms with herbs and tricks.
 And here I will talk about one important natural product, which was recently confirmed by scientific studies to help a lot in preventing and treating period pains.

 Dysmenorrhea = pain during menstruation or menstrual cramps, usually in the pelvis or lower abdomen.
 It starts around the time menstruation begins and lasts up to three days.